lunagarigen/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.

 In software development, this translates to writing clean, readable, and maintainable code that solves problems efficiently without unnecessary complexity.
 Always strive to keep your codebase minimal, using abstractions and patterns judiciously.
 Remember that what you build today may need to be understood and modified tomorrow, so invest time in making it simple and clear for others (and your future self).
 Also, embrace the iterative process of refactoring, which allows for continuous improvement and simplification over time."

+# 2024-02-02
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary, after profiling and identifying bottlenecks.
+Remember that simplicity, readability, and robustness often lead to better performance in the long run."

+In more detail, this quote emphasizes that trying to optimize code too early without concrete evidence can lead to unnecessary complexity and bugs.
+It's better to write clean, straightforward code initially, and then apply optimizations where data shows they are genuinely needed.
+This approach saves time, reduces errors, and improves the overall quality of your software product.